 If you already have the Advanced Diploma, then this is the obvious next step.
 If you have been working in a finance role and have a working knowledge of double-entry, final adjustments to accounts and costing, you will have the comprehension levels required to begin with the Advanced Diploma.

 If you work in a Finance Manager role, where you are costing products, completing cash flows and budgets, and performing financial accounts and tax returns, then this is the ideal qualification to support and enhance your existing skills and knowledge.

 If you’re still wondering which AAT course you should do, don’t hesitate to get in touch below.

 ACCA (Association of Chartered Accountants) qualifications are recognised around the world by finance employers.
 You’ll cover everything from risk and ethics to advanced taxation.

 Giving you an even more advanced understanding of the profession than AAT, ACCA is ideal for those wanting to rise to the upper echelons of financial accounting.
 Completion of the qualification is equivalent to a master’s degree, equipping you for roles such as Personal Banker and Financial Analyst.

 If you’re hoping to go into management accountancy, you’ll need to become CIMA (Certified Institute of Management Accountants) qualified.
-With a range of levels, each made up of with three main knowledge areas, CIMA will give you both a broad and deep knowledge of management accounting.
+With a range of levels, each made up of three main knowledge areas, CIMA will give you both a broad and deep knowledge of management accounting.

 A qualification from the largest professional body of management accountants in the world will equip you for some exciting roles, from Finance Analyst to Financial Director.

-There are a wide range of accounting qualifications which enable you to become an accountant in your own time.
+There is a wide range of accounting qualifications which enable you to become an accountant in your own time.
 Depending on your career aspirations in accounting, you can specialise in niches such as tax and auditing, which makes you a desirable candidate for any company.